 What things have marked your life?
 A troubled upbringing?
 A wrong relationship?
 A missed opportunity?
 Do you ever look in the mirror and say, ‘Life would be so much better without this mark’?
 Do you go through life trying to conceal it?

 Listen, rather than trying to hide your marks, you need to realise that your marks make you unique.
 They are part of your identity and without them you wouldn’t be the person that you are!
 You are unique!
 Margaret Mead said, ‘Always remember that you are absolutely unique.
 Just like everyone else.’

 When God made you, he made one of you!

-The Bible says, 'Before God formed you in the womb he knew you.'
+Jeremiah in Bible said, ‘Before God formed you in the womb, he knew you.’